aleks-py/aleks-py.github.io/_pages/about.md

 Just six months after the release of DALL-E 2, both Meta and Google released novel Text-to-Video generation models that output impressive video-format content.
 These networks build off of recent advancements in Text-to-Image modeling using stable diffusion (like DALL-E [[1]](https://arxiv.org/pdf/2102.12092) and Imagen [[2]](https://arxiv.org/pdf/2205.11487)).
 Meta’s Make-A-Video [[3]](https://arxiv.org/pdf/2209.14792) is capable of five second 768x768 clips at variable frame rates while Google’s Imagen Video [[4]](https://arxiv.org/pdf/2210.02303) can produce 1280×768 videos at 24 fps.
 Rather than training strictly on text-video pair datasets, both Imagen Video and Make-a-Video leverage the massive text-image pair databases to construct video from pretrained Text-to-Image generation models.
 These Text-to-Video generators are capable of creating high-resolution, photorealistic and stylistic content of impossible scenarios.
 Networks such as these can be powerful tools for artists and creators as well as the basis for predicting future frames of a video.
 {: style="text-align: justify"}

 Video generation has progressed rapidly in the past decade.
 Early video generation models focused on simple, specific domains and next frame prediction with **deterministic autoregressive** methods (CDNA [[5]](https://proceedings.neurips.cc/paper/2016/file/d9d4f495e875a2e075a1a4a6e1b9770f-Paper.pdf), PredRNN [[6]](https://papers.nips.cc/paper/2017/file/e5f6ad6ce374177eef023bf5d0c018b6-Paper.pdf)).
 Later video prediction models incorporated stochasticity (SV2P [[7]](https://openreview.net/pdf?id=rk49Mg-CW)).
 Another line of work uses generative models, namely **GANs**, to synthesize complex scenes without a first frame (VGAN [[8]](https://arxiv.org/pdf/1611.01799.pdf), TGAN [[9]](https://arxiv.org/pdf/1611.06624)).
-More recently, text-to-video has been approached with **VQVAEs** to learn latent representations of video frames and then **autoregressive transformers** to generate video samples (GODIVA [[10]](https://arxiv.org/pdf/2104.14806), NUWA [[11]](https://arxiv.org/pdf/2111.12417)).
+More recently, Text-to-Video has been approached with **VQVAEs** to learn latent representations of video frames and then **autoregressive transformers** to generate video samples (GODIVA [[10]](https://arxiv.org/pdf/2104.14806), NUWA [[11]](https://arxiv.org/pdf/2111.12417)).
 This technique allows for open-domain video generation, but frames are still generated one at a time chronologically, resulting in potentially poor text-video alignment.
-CogVideo [[12]](https://arxiv.org/pdf/2205.15868) adjusts the training procedure to fix alignment (discussed below) and uses pre-trained text-to-image weights.
+CogVideo [[12]](https://arxiv.org/pdf/2205.15868) adjusts the training procedure to fix alignment (discussed below) and uses pre-trained Text-to-Image weights.
 Make-A-Video and Imagen Video both use **diffusion models** (VDM [[13]](https://openreview.net/pdf?id=2LdBqxc1Yv)), which we will discuss in the next section.
 {: style="text-align: justify"}

 Make-A-Video and Imagen Video have come out just six months after Open-AI’s DALL-E 2.
 Text-to-Video is a much harder problem than Text-to-Image because we don’t have access to as many labeled text-video pairs.
 Therefore, all the models we highlight take advantage of starting from an existing Text-to-Image model with pre-trained or frozen weights.
 Moreover, beyond just generating pixels, the network has to predict how they will all evolve over time to coherently complete any actions in the text prompt.